jpulakka/nordpool_diff/README.md

 ![Diff example](diff_example.png)

-## Rank
+## Rank and interval

 With `filter_type: rank`, the current price is ranked amongst the next `filter_length` prices.
-The lowest price is given a value of `1`, the highest prices is given the value of `-1`, and the other prices are equally distributed in this interval.
+The lowest price is given a value of `1`, the highest price is given the value of `-1`, and the other prices are equally distributed in this interval.

+With `filter_type: interval`, the current price is placed inside the interval of the next `filter_length` prices.
+The lowest price is given a value of `1`, the highest price is given the value of `-1`, and the current price is linearly placed inside this interval.

+If the current price is the lowest or highest price for the next `filter_length` prices, both filter types will output `1` or `-1`, respectively.
+If the next three prices are `1.4`, `1` and `2`, the `rank` filter will output `0` and the `interval` filter will output `0.2`.

-Since the `rank` output magnitude is always between -1...+1, independent of magnitude of price variation, it may be more appropriate
-(than the linear FIR filters) for simple thresholding and controlling binary things can only be turned on/off, such as water heaters.
+Since the output magnitude of the `rank` and `interval` filters are always between -1 and +1, independent of magnitude of price variation, it may be more appropriate (than the linear FIR filters) for simple thresholding and controlling binary things can only be turned on/off, such as water heaters.

 ## Attributes